Call The Co-operative Bank

 From protecting the things that matter at all stages of your life, to planning how to utilise the assets you've worked so hard to build up, we're helping millions of people to secure their financial future.

-As at February 2017, Legal & General have lent over £900m in lifetime mortgages to thousands of people.
+As at January 2018, Legal & General have lent over £1.8 billion in lifetime mortgages to thousands of people.

 More details on the differences between residential mortgages and lifetime mortgages can be found in our Guide to Lifetime Mortgages.

-You must use the released funds to pay off the balance of your mortgage, from The Co-operative Bank, in full, including any early repayment charges that may apply.
+You must use the released funds to pay off the balance of your mortgage, with The Co-operative Bank, in full, including any early repayment charges that may apply.

 Download our guide

-All of our Lifetime Mortgages offer an option to protect a percentage of the value of your home for your beneficiaries.
-This will reduce the amount you can borrow.
-If you require the maximum loan amount to repay your residential mortgage, inheritance protection may not be available.
+Our Lifetime Mortgages offer Inheritance Protection which can help you secure a percentage of the net sale proceeds of your home for the beneficiaries of your estate when you die.
+If you take the Inheritance Protection option it will reduce the amount you can borrow.
+If you require the maximum loan amount to repay your residential mortgage, Inheritance Protection may not be available.

-This is your home, so we want you to be sure about your decisions.
-You could talk to your own financial adviser about equity release or The Co-operative Bank can put you in touch with a separate firm that has a qualified team of specialists, The Retirement Lending Advisers (TRLA).
-They're not part of Legal & General, they're a separate company who only advise on Legal & General's Lifetime Mortgages and they won't charge you an advice fee.
+It’s a big decision, and there are many factors to consider.
+That’s why you can only get a lifetime mortgage through a lifetime mortgage adviser.
+You could talk to your own adviser about equity release or The Co-operative Bank can put you in touch with, The Retirement Lending Advisers.
+They're not part of Legal & General, they're a separate company who only advise on our Lifetime Mortgages.
+They won't charge you an advice fee.

 For our customers who were charged an advice fee by an independent financial adviser, the majority paid £1,034 or more.
 This fee could have been saved if they had used The Retirement Lending Advisers to advise them on their Legal & General Lifetime Mortgage.